Local Mechanisms of Compositional Generalization in Conditional Diffusion: CLEVR: details and additional experiments

 At inference, we reconstruct the full image by processing each grid cell as follows: extract the corresponding noisy patch and local conditioner; denoise the patch using the trained local model; copy the center region (the single cell) of the denoised patch back to the full image.

-In Experiment 3, we trained the local model on the same dataset and location-conditioning (labeling only a single object) as in Exp.~2, showing that Exp.~3 restores length-generalization that failed in Exp.~2.
+In Experiment 2L, we trained the local model on the same dataset and location-conditioning (labeling only a single object) as in Exp.~2, showing that Exp.~2L length-generalizes while Exp.~2 fails.
 As a test, we also verified that setting $k=8$ (which for grid size 16 makes the patches the size of the image) reproduces the behavior of Exp.~2 (i.e. length-generalization fails).
-We also trained the local model on a dataset with only a single object per image and show that it length-generalizes up to 6 objects in this case, whereas a standard model trained on only one object per image only generates one object per image at test time, regardless of conditioning (\Cref{fig:clevr_local_1}).
+We also trained the local model on a dataset with only a single object per image and show that it length-generalizes up to \rebut{5} objects in this case, whereas a standard model trained on only one object per image only generates one object per image at test time, regardless of conditioning (\Cref{fig:clevr_local_1}).